HEALTH & LIFE SCIENCES NEWS

 THE TRANSITION

 President Biden was sworn in on January 20, 2021, and one of his first orders of business has been confirming new cabinet officials.
 Some key officials, such as Treasury Secretary Janet Yellen and Department of Defense Secretary Lloyd Austin, were easily confirmed in a bipartisan vote.
-However, others- like the nominee for Secretary of the [...]
+However, others- like the nominee for Secretary of [...]

 Continue Reading